 Family Court Options

 As a victim of domestic or intimate partner violence, you also have the option of seeking an Order of Protection through Family Court.
-NY Crime Victims Legal Help can provide more information on your civil legal options and rights as a victim.
+Organizations such as the Family Justice Center and NY Crime Victims Legal Help can provide more information on your civil legal options and rights as a victim.

 You can sign up for alerts regarding the service of a Family Court issued Order of Protection through the NY-Alert Order of Protection Notification System.